Contact:

 Types and systems of edge shoring

 The choice of system depends on soil, groundwater, neighboring conditions, construction time, and permissible deformations.
-The following are common solutions and their characteristics—with a view to demolition and cutting work at the edge.
+The following are common solutions and their characteristics-with a view to demolition and cutting work at the edge.
+Consideration of reuse potential of elements and the life cycle of temporary works can further optimize system selection.

 Soldier pile and lagging wall (Berlin shoring)